 Due to current construction in the School of Education

 building sessions are held in a variety of locations on

 campus.
-Currently sessions are being held in Temporary
+As of December 2013 sessions are being held in

-Classroom 3 (TC3), near the Academic Surge building.
+Temporary Classroom 3 (TC3), near the Academic Surge

 for specific directions.